 Ratliff signed on to Subject as one of its producers to highlight the true cost of many documentary participants who are either unwilling contributors or too young to understand what their inclusion means.
 This, in turn, begs the question: What is the relationship between storyteller and subject?
 “A documentary is not capturing someone’s story.
 It’s becoming part of the story,” explains Tom Powers, Toronto Film Festival programmer, to the audience.

 Carla Conti is a true crime journalist, storyteller, and prison reform advocate.
-Look for Chained Birds: A Crimemoir, her true crime memoir and exposé on federal prison abuse, corruption, and prison gang culture in 2024.
+Her debut book, Chained Birds: A True Crime Memoir, will be published by WildBlue Press on November 12, 2024.

 SHARE POST